konopkalab/songbird_areax/README.md

 - MCX21: Raw data for the experimental FoxP2 knockdown group (CS-shFoxP2) to be loaded with `Read10X` in Seurat.

 - data:<br>
-  - dataclustering.md: Markdown file of R code to create Seurat objects from raw data.
+  - 01-dataclustering.md: Markdown file of R code to create Seurat objects from raw data.
 Processed Seurat objects can be downloaded [at this link](https://cloud.biohpc.swmed.edu/index.php/s/nLicEtkmjGGmRF8).

-  - code: R code to produce all figures (main and supplementary) in the accompanying study.
+  - 02-code: R code to produce all figures (main and supplementary) in the accompanying study.

   - All other files: Processed output from analyses; to be loaded when needed when running code.